reactjs/react.dev/src/content/reference/react/useReducer.md

 ### `useReducer(reducer, initialArg, init?)` {/*usereducer*/}

-Call `useReducer` at the top level of your component to manage its state with a [reducer.](/learn/extracting-state-logic-into-a-reducer)
+Call `useReducer` at the top level of your component to manage its State with a [reducer.](/learn/extracting-state-logic-into-a-reducer)

 ```js
 import { useReducer } from 'react';